-The BTS sky train - has frequent stops with access to many of the most popular tourist destinations.
-It is relatively cheap, and train cards can be topped up in stations very easily.
+The BTS sky train has frequent stops with access to many of the most popular tourist destinations.
+The Sky train is relatively cheap, and train cards can be topped up in stations very easily.
 The BTS sky train has two lines, so at connecting stations, pay attention to the direction and line you are getting on.

 Tuk Tuk – For a more traditional feel, try a tuk-tuk.
 These three-wheel taxis are a fun way to take in the sights and sounds as you cruise to your destination.
 Always make sure to agree to a price BEFORE getting in a taxi or tuk-tuk.

 Taxis – Ask the driver to turn on the meter.
 Negotiating is encouraged, as drivers will often inflate the price for visitors.
 I was often shocked by what tourists would pay for a taxi.
 Don’t get scammed!